- 28

 |---|---|---|

-Saeree ERP uses Java-based middleware technology for system integration.
-The development team closely tracks JDK changes to ensure the system is always ready for new versions.
+Saeree ERP uses Java-based Middleware technology for system integration.
+The development team closely follows JDK changes to ensure the system is always ready for new versions.

 What Organizations Should Prepare

-- Evaluate HTTP/3 -- If your system has APIs connecting to external services, test whether HTTP/3 delivers real benefits
+- Evaluate HTTP/3 — if your system has APIs connecting to external services, test whether HTTP/3 provides real benefits

-- Plan Security Updates -- Start using the new PEM API instead of external libraries to reduce dependencies and improve security
+- Plan Security — start using the new PEM API instead of external libraries to reduce dependencies and enhance security

 JDK Release Schedule